masinde70/AI-for-HealthCare/README.md

 ##### Medical Imaging Workflow
 - Picturec Archiving and Communication System (PACS)
-  * Every Imaging center and hospital
+  * Every Imaging center and hospital have PACS.
+These systems allows for all medical imaging to be stored in the hospital's servers and transferred to different departments  throughout the hospital.